There are 4 main categories of financial ratios and KPIs used by financial practitioners, each addressing a specific question:

 This analysis is not hard when you understand the meaning of these ratios, and how to calculate them.
 To help you get started, Investaura Management Consultants is pleased to provide you with this Financial Ratio Analysis template.

-You need to register for free as a ‘Discovery’ member on this web site to download the Financial Ratio analysis template (more than 7500 downloads).
+You need to register for free as a ‘Discovery’ member on this web site to download the Financial Ratio analysis template.
 Go to the registration page.